nandolabs/flask-twilio-ai-fix/README.md

 # Flask Twilio AI Fix

+## Real-World Scenario

+This issue commonly appears when Twilio webhooks are modified, refactored, or integrated with AI or external services.
+A small formatting or response error can silently break call flows in production.

-Demo project that reproduces a small Twilio + Flask bug and shows a clean fix.
-This is a portfolio-quality item for NandoLabs and follows the NandoLabs Global Guidelines.
+On this project you will find scenarios that reproduces a small Twilio + Flask bug and shows a clean fix.

 Features
 - /voice endpoint that simulates a Twilio Voice webhook